dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 GitHub links are automatically redirected.
 For example https://github.com/dotnet/xharness/blob/master/README.md will still work after the rename and will point to https://github.com/dotnet/xharness/blob/main/README.md.

 GitHub raw links are automatically redirected.
 For example link https://raw.githubusercontent.com/dotnet/xharness/master/README.md still works even after rename and is equivalent to link https://raw.githubusercontent.com/dotnet/xharness/main/README.md.

+### How to revert Maestro migration?
+Two update scripts are generated.
+There are 3 scenarios:
+* Only the script "disable-subscriptions-in-maestro.ps1" was executed.
+To roll-back edit this script and replace argument -d with -e.
+* Both scripts were executed.
+To roll-back you need to generate roll back scripts using another call of "./disable-subscriptions-prepare-migration-script.ps1 [repo name] master main".
+Then execute generated update script "./rename-branch-in-maestro.ps1" and all changes will be reverted.
+* If there is any other error during execution of update scripts please contact us.